What is a Schengen Visa?

 There are also other various documents related to the purpose of visit or proof of financial means to support you during your stay.

-- Evidence of student status (if applicable) – this could be an original signed letter from school, college, or university you are attending.
+- If a student: Evidence of student status.
+This could be an original signed letter from school, college, or university you are attending.

-- Evidence of employment/self-employment (if applicable) – it can be an original signed letter from an employer or recent payslip.
+- If employed: Evidence of employment/self-employment.
+It can be an original signed letter from an employer or recent payslip.
 If self-employed a letter from a solicitor, accountant or Companies House, which confirms your status.

 - Travel Itinerary – a booked flight reservation, hotel booking etc, that shows in details when you plan to visit the country, where you will stay and what you will do.